-Batch release is the process in which only certain instances of an application are upgraded based on batches.
-If an error occurs during batch release, you can terminate the upgrade process and roll back the instances.
-You can deploy the new version of the application to the instances again after the error is fixed.
+During a phased release, an application is upgraded on only a few instances in each phase.
+If an error occurs during a phased release, you can terminate the process and roll back the application.
+You can release the application again after the error is fixed.

-When an application is released in batches in a Container Service Kubernetes cluster, the instances of the application are evenly distributed to each batch for deployment.
-If the instances cannot be evenly distributed, a small number of instances are allocated for the first batches, and a large number of instances are allocated for the remaining batches.
+When an application in a Kubernetes cluster is released in multiple phases, the instances of the application are evenly distributed to each phase.
+If the instances cannot be evenly distributed, the number of instances allocated to an earlier phase is smaller than the number of instances allocated to a later phase.

-An application contains 10 instances.
-The deployed application version of each instance is V1.
-Now, the application in each instance needs to be upgraded to V2.
+For example, an application contains 10 instances.
+The application version on these instances is V1 and needs to be upgraded to V2.

 - Log on to the EDAS console.

-- On the Deployment Mode Selection page, click Start Deployment in the Batch Release section.
+- In the Phased Release section of the Select Deployment Mode page, click Start Deployment in the upper-right corner.

-- On the Batch Release page, upload the application deployment package of the new version.
+- On the Phased Release page, upload the application deployment package of the new version.

 - Manual: manually triggers the release of the next batch.

-On the Application Details page, view the instance deployment information.
-When the instance version is V2 and the status of all instances is Running, the release is successful.
+On the application details page, view the instance deployment information.
+If the instance version becomes V2 and all instances are in the Running state, the release is successful.

-During a batch release, if at least one application instance is not upgraded to the new version, the release is considered in progress.
-When monitoring an upgrade, if you notice that any application instance in the first batch stops responding, you can go to the Change Details page and click Roll Back Immediately to roll back the released instance to the previous service package and configuration.
+During a phased release, if the application is not upgraded to the new version on one or more instances, the release is not complete.
+When you upgrade an application, if an application instance in the first phase stops responding, you can go to the Change Details page and click Roll Back to roll back the released instances to the previous service pack and configuration.

-- Exceptions such as unavailable deployment package or health check failure may lead to failures of application upgrades.
-The current application changes are automatically terminated and the application is rolled back.
+- Exceptions such as deployment package unavailability and health check failures may lead to failures of application upgrades.
+The current application upgrade is automatically terminated and the application is rolled back.

-- During the upgrade, the maximum timeout period for a single batch is 30 minutes.
-If the change process is suspended due to timeout, you must go to the Change Details page to manually terminate the release process and roll back the application.
+- During an upgrade, the maximum timeout period for a single phase is 30 minutes.
+If the upgrade process is suspended due to a timeout error, you must go to the Change Details page to terminate the release and roll back the application.